-- Working lights are mandatory for the start of the Mt.
-Tam Double Century - NO EXCEPTIONS.
-No lights = DNS (Did not Start)
+- You MUST have working lights for the start of the Mt.
+Tam Double Century.
+No exceptions.
+If you do not have lights, you will get a DNS (Did not Start)

 Lights & Drop Bags

-The Marin Cyclist club will provide paper bags and marker pens for you to drop your lights and forwarded for later pickup.
-Here are the options:
+The Marin Cyclists will provide paper bags and marker pens for you to drop your lights and other gear and have them forwarded for later pickup.

 Aero bars are permitted but not recommended.
 Please do not use aero bars when riding in pace lines.

-A full color water resistant map with cue sheet will be provided in your rider packet.
+You will receive a full-color, water-resistant map with cue sheet in your rider packet.

-The MTDC begins on flat-to-rolling terrain before a 1.4 mile, 430-foot climb to the Big Rock summit of Lucas Valley and a thrilling descent through the redwoods into the ranches and grasslands of West Marin.
-Here the route parts ways with the other courses, wending its south and east to the town of Fairfax and the ascent to the top of Mount Tamalpais (Tam), which begins on Bolinas-Fairfax Road.
-The narrow and twisting road levels out as it approaches a golf course and begins to climb again to the top of Pine Mountain, site of the first rest stop (mile 25.2).
+The MTDC begins on flat-to-rolling terrain before a 1.4-mile, 430-foot climb to the Big Rock summit of Lucas Valley and a thrilling descent through the redwoods into the ranches and grasslands of West Marin.
+Here the route parts ways with the other courses, winding south and east to the town of Fairfax and the ascent to the top of Mount Tamalpais (Tam), which begins on Bolinas-Fairfax Road.
+The narrow and twisting road levels out as it approaches a golf course and begins to climb again to the top of Pine Mountain, where you will find the first rest stop.

-The course continues on Bodega Highway west to Bay Hill Road, which offers a grand Pacific Ocean vista from the crest.
+The course continues west on Bodega Highway to Bay Hill Road, which offers a grand view of the Pacific Ocean from the crest.
 A quick descent on rough road leads to some highly scenic miles of coastline before the route turns onto Coleman Valley Road and a long and steep climb with false summits and stunning views.
-(Look south from the top for a far-off Mt Tam.)

-At the top of the Coleman Valley Loop (mile 137.2), riders will find the fourth checkpoint in small rest stop stocked with water, Gatorade, and energy supplements (gels, bars, etc).
-A 400-foot descent leads to yet another climb and a long and technical descent on Joy Road.
-USE EXTREME CAUTION on this winding and potholed stretch, which eventually leads to wide-shouldered roads and the sixth rest stop in Valley Ford (mile 150.1).
+At the top of the Coleman Valley Loop, you will find the fourth checkpoint in small rest stop stocked with water, Gatorade, and energy supplements (gels, bars, etc).
+A 400-foot descent leads to yet another climb and a long, technical descent on Joy Road.
+USE EXTREME CAUTION on this winding and potholed stretch, which eventually leads to wide-shouldered roads and the sixth rest stop in Valley Ford.

-The ride continues over scenic and sparsely traveled roads to the short but steep Middle Road climb with another thrilling descent to the S curve at Whittaker Bluff.
-It then crosses over Highway 1 to become Fallon Two Rock Rd. which we follow to a right turn at Alexander Rd. and then a left back onto Tomales Petaluma Rd for the trip back down Chileno Valley Rd.
-A rest stop awaits at the historic Laguna School (mile 170.6) before you climb back over the Wilson Hill to Hicks Valley Rd.
-USE EXTREME CAUTION DESCENDING.
+The ride continues over scenic and sparsely traveled roads to the short but steep Middle Road climb, with another thrilling descent to the S curve at Whittaker Bluff.
+It then crosses over Highway 1 to Fallon Two Rock Rd. which you will follow to a right turn at Alexander Rd. and then a left back onto Tomales-Petaluma Rd for the trip back down Chileno Valley Rd.
+A rest stop awaits at the historic Laguna School before you climb back over the Wilson Hill to Hicks Valley Rd.
+USE EXTREME CAUTION WHEN DESCENDING.
 THERE IS A SHARP LEFT TURN AT THE BOTTOM OF THE HILL.

 The route continues along the rolling hills of Hicks Valley Road before turning west on Pt.
 Reyes-Petaluma Road, taking riders past the Cheese Factory to a slight climb and a very fast descent to Nicasio Reservoir and Nicasio Valley Road.
-A relatively flat stretch lead to the fifth and final rest stop at the Nicasio Schoolhouse (mile 182,8)
+A relatively flat stretch lead to the fifth and final rest stop at the Nicasio Schoolhouse.

 A few miles later, riders begin the climb back up Lucas Valley Road to Big Rock.
 Riders should exercise caution on the DEMANDING DESCENT FROM BIG ROCK AT LUCAS VALLEY ROAD.
 This descent has several sharp left-hand turns with a decreasing radius.
-The remainder of the route is almost all downhill to the finish at the Marin County Fairgrounds.
+The remainder of the route is almost all downhill to the finish.

 Rest Stops & Rest Stop Food

 If you need a particular item or drink, please bring it yourself.
-We can not guarantee volumes or availability and work hard to avoid food waste.
+We cannot guarantee availability and we work hard to avoid food waste.

-- For the Mt Tam Double Century riders only, each rest stop will have Hammer Gel (bring your own flask) and Sustained Energy (SE) in addition to the normal fare.
+- For the Mt Tam Double Century riders only, each rest stop will have the normal fare, as well as Hammer Gel (bring your own flask) and Sustained Energy (SE).

-- There will be an assortment of sandwiches and/or burritos available at the Valley Ford Rest Stop for the Double Century riders as well.
+- There will be sandwiches and/or burritos available at the Valley Ford Rest Stop for the Double Century riders.

 - Some sandwiches and burritos MAY be available at Petaluma, however, this is not guaranteed.